EwanCharnleyUniversity/PhysicsSimulator/src/README.txt

 ### HOW DOES WORLD SPACE WORK? ###
 ##################################

-In a computer, WORLDSPACE is a digital representation of an enviroment - be it a 2D, 3D, gas simulation volume, N-Body particle physics, etc. It is in essence an emulation of physical volume, although the actual accuracy of said volume will not be accurate to real life physics - either due to simulation limitations, or the worldspace itself is not being used to gauge physics as a whole (rather, it can also be used in things like video game enviroments, interesting visual experiments, etc).
+In a computer, WORLDSPACE is a digital representation of an enviroment - be it 2D, 3D, gas simulation volume, N-Body particle physics, etc. It is in essence an emulation of physical volume, although the actual accuracy of said volume will not be accurate to real life physics - either due to simulation limitations, or the worldspace itself is not being used to gauge physics as a whole (rather, it can also be used in things like video game enviroments, interesting visual experiments, etc).

-A worldspace is NOT the same as the display window, a display window itself only shows a slice of the worldspace at a time - this is best examplified in the case of a game where the window can only display a portion of the games level at a time, the rest of the games level is still "there", we just cannot observe it through the window.
-That entire level is loaded within Worldspace.
+A worldspace is NOT the same as the display window, a display window itself only shows a slice of the worldspace at a time - this is best examplified in the case of a game where the window can only display a portion of the games level, the rest of the games level is still "there" within the worldspace, we just cannot observe it's entirety through the window.